microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/userinsightssettings-get.md

 ### Request

-The following is an example of the request to get user item insights and meeting hours insights settings.
+The following example shows a request to get user item insights and meeting hours insights settings.

 <!-- {
   "blockType": "request",